 The Gate of Lights

-With its giant sign reading “Strasbourg, Capital of Christmas” and its little glowing gingerbread men, arriving at the Christmas Market through the Gate of Lights is like entering a fairy tale!
+With its giant sign reading “Strasbourg, Capital of Christmas” and the giant round lighted ornaments, arriving at the Christmas Market through the Gate of Lights is like entering a fairy tale!
 The Gate of Lights is on Rue du Vieux Marché aux Poissons, near the Historical Museum.

 Place Benjamin Zix Square